 The initially stationary rectangle moved off when the moving one reached it, but it moved independently and its motion was not caused by the other rectangle.

 The statement for passing is based on Michotte's description of the Tunnel Effect.
-The statement for independent motion is also based on Michotte's preferred form of expression - the term "independent(ly)" was used frequently in Michotte (1963) in described impressions of stimuli in which the launching effect did not occur.
+The statement for independent motion is also based on Michotte's preferred form of expression - the term "independent(ly)" was used frequently in Michotte (1963) - in described impressions of stimuli in which the launching effect did not occur.

 Results